ilectra/durham/docs/hardwarelab/contribute.md

 - Fork the repository.
 The fork should end up under your own account.
 - Commit your changes.
 - Issue a pull request against the master repository/branch.
-- Your pull request will be reviewed at earliest convenience, we will provide feedback, and eventually merge the changes into hte master repository.
+- Your pull request will be reviewed at earliest convenience, we will provide feedback, and eventually merge the changes into the master repository.